JonathanMagnan/ireviewapple.com/applemusic-competitors.md

 Spotify is one of the most popular music streaming services(Yes, it is more popular than Apple Music)!

-Users will simply need to register to have access to one of biggest varity of music.
+Users will simply need to register to have access to one of the biggest variety of music.

-The apps also includes new artists and propses a music discovery based on your preferences.
+The apps also include new artists and proposes a music discovery based on your preferences.

 ```
 Pros: